Link-Seum/Velocitymeter/vmeterbeta.md

 ## Download

 ###  How to install ?
-Download the file Assembly-CSharp_DLC2.dll below, rename it Assembly-CSharp.dll,, replace the file (Make sure to have the same name to replace it), here:
+Download the file Assembly-CSharp_DLC2.dll below, rename it Assembly-CSharp.dll, replace the file (Make sure to have the same name to replace it), here:
 ```
 C:\Program Files (x86)\Steam\steamapps\common\SEUM Speedrunners from Hell\Seum_Data\Managed
 ```